Gizego/Gizego-Engine/README.md

    - Image loading;
    - Font loading;

-  For more information please visit my wabsite at:
+  For more information please visit my website at:
-  #INSERT URL
+  # INSERT URL